 Less than significant impact.
-The proposed project would not result in modifications to existing roadways.
-Therefore, the proposed project would not impede emergency access or evacuation.
+The proposed project would not result in modifications to existing roadways in a way that would impede emergency access or evacuation.
 Consistent with the Fire Code, the City Fire Department would review the site plan for the project to ensure adequate emergency vehicle access.
 The proposed project would not impair or interfere with the implementation of an adopted City of San José or County of Santa Clara emergency response plan or emergency evacuation plan.
 Impacts would be less than significant.

-Removal of the 12 billboards would be limited to their existing footprints and would not interfere with an adopted emergency response plan or emergency evacuation plan.
+Removal of the 11 billboards would not require any street closures, would be limited to their existing footprints, and would not interfere with an adopted emergency response plan or emergency evacuation plan.
 No impact would occur.

-7) Would the project expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires?
+7) Would the project expose people or structures, either directly or indirectly, to a significant risk of loss, injury, or death involving wildland fires?

-Less than significant impact.
 There are no wildlands located within or near the project site.
-Furthermore, the project site is bound by vacant land, railroad infrastructure and commercial uses, Willow Street, residential uses, and SR-87.
-Additionally, the project site is in a flat, urbanized area that is not susceptible to landslides or flooding.
-Therefore, the proposed project would not expose people or structures either directly or indirectly, to a significant risk of loss, injury, or death involving wildland fires.
+Furthermore, the West Mission Street project sites is bound by roadways and vacant land.
+Additionally, the project site is in a flat, urbanized areas that is not susceptible to landslides or flooding.
+Therefore, the proposed West Mission Street billboard project would not expose people or structures, either directly or indirectly, to a significant risk of loss, injury, or death involving wildland fires.
 Impacts would be less than significant.